This marathon promises a printable bib and a chance to brag on social media — no running required

 “You upload those pictures to social media, and bada boom bada bing, you’re a runner,” said Scheele, 34, of Springfield, Mo.

-People who sign up can run the day of the “marathon,” but their placement in the race results won’t reflect it: Run times are assigned by when you registered.
+People who sign up can run the day of the “marathon,” but their placement in the race results won’t reflect it: Run times are assigned by when participants registered.

-Scheele and others involved said the real sport is playing along with the inside joke that the marathon is real — something that Scheele isn’t trying to hide.
+Scheele and others involved said the real sport is playing along with the inside joke — something that Scheele isn’t trying to hide.

 “This is basically like a big group project in a time when we can’t have big group projects,” Scheele told The Washington Post.
 “This is a way that’s completely safe, by yourself, socially distanced, at home, and at the same time you get to be a part of this bigger thing.”